RikVoorhaar/tt-sketch/README.md

 Fast sketching algorithms for computing Tensor Train decompositions of a variety of tensorial data.

-This software is companion to the preprint arXiv:2206.XXXXX.
+This software implements the algorithms discussed in the preprint arXiv:2208.XXXXX.

 ## Installation